ibm-cloud-docs/databases-for-enterprisedb/howto-migration-oracle.md

 ## Prerequisites
-EMP is managed by an external party, [EnterpriseDB](https://www.enterprisedb.com/).
-For more information review the [EnterpriseDB Migration Portal User Guide](https://www.enterprisedb.com/edb-docs/p/edb-postgres-migration-portal).
+EMP is managed by an external party, [EDB](https://www.enterprisedb.com/).
+Use of this portal is at your own risk and subject to the EDB terms and conditions.
+For more details, review the [IBM Open Source and Third party software policy](https://www.ibm.com/support/pages/ibm-open-source-and-third-party-software-policy).
+For detailed usage information, review the [EDB Migration Portal User Guide](https://www.enterprisedb.com/edb-docs/p/edb-postgres-migration-portal).
-- Create an EnterpriseDB account [here](https://www.enterprisedb.com/)
+- Create an EDB account [here](https://www.enterprisedb.com/)
-- Request EnterpriseDB repo access [here](https://info.enterprisedb.com/rs/069-ALB-339/images/Repository%20Access%2004-09-2019.pdf?_ga=2.254315016.140796928.1589217151-186337169.1584631506)
+- Request EDB repo access [here](https://info.enterprisedb.com/rs/069-ALB-339/images/Repository%20Access%2004-09-2019.pdf?_ga=2.254315016.140796928.1589217151-186337169.1584631506)
 - Provision an {{site.data.keyword.databases-for-enterprisedb_full}} instance

 ## Oracle to {{site.data.keyword.databases-for-enterprisedb}} Migration by using MTK only